Frozen or fresh? When Do Fruits and Vegetables Have More Vitamins?

 Did you know?

-Buy fresh fruit and vegetables at your local farmers’ market and go for products that are in season.
+Buy fresh fruits and vegetables at your local farmers’ market and go for products that are in season.

 Frozen food can be a good alternative

-When fruit and vegetables are harvested to be frozen, they are picked when they are ripe and flash frozen immediately.
+When fruits and vegetables are harvested to be frozen, they are picked when they are ripe and flash frozen immediately.
 This reduces the loss of nutrients.

 Another study showed that the antioxidant content in frozen blueberries was even higher than that of fresh blueberries after three weeks.(3) An uninterrupted cold chain is key with frozen foods.
 That means that you should get the products home from the supermarket as quickly as possible, preferably in an insulated bag.

-Pay attention to how fruit and vegetables are processed
+Pay attention to how fruits and vegetables are processed

 Another option is to ferment some types of vegetables (e.g. for sauerkraut or kimchi).
 Fermented foods are preserved in a way that can make them even more nutritious than fresh.